UdacityAndroidDevScholarship/explore-india/README.md

 5. Name the branch something like `fixes-xxx-issue` or `add-xxx-feature` where `xxx` is a short description of the changes or feature you are adding.
 6. Once your code is ready, submit a pull request from your branch to Explore India's `master` branch.
 We'll do a quick review and give you feedback.

+## Note:
+Please refer ids.xml file to assign ids to the views that you have created in your layout.
+Don't make changes to the ids.xml layout unless extremely required.
+Also, take approval from mods or co-mods incase new ids has to be included or existing one has to be updated.
+Thank You.

 [0]: https://github.com/UdacityAndroidDevScholarship/explore-india/issues
 [1]: https://github.com/UdacityAndroidDevScholarship/explore-india/issues/new
 [3]: https://help.github.com/articles/fork-a-repo/